PS-G1-Lab/control-horas/CONTRIBUTING.md

 4. Make the changes
 5. Commit with a descriptive message
 6. Push to your repository
 7. Create a pull request to the `develop` branch of the [original repository](https://github.com/PS-G1-Lab/control-horas).
-Include a little description of the feature you are adding or the bug you are fixing and add images to see the changes easily.
+Include a little description of the feature you are adding or the bug you are fixing and add images to see the changes easily